ocaml/dune/doc/usage.rst

 ------------------------------

 You can pass the ``--root`` option to ``jbuilder`` to select the root explicitly.
 This option is intended for scripts to disable the automatic lookup.

-Notet that when using the ``--root`` option, targets given on the command line will be interpreted relative to the given root, not relative to the current directory as this is normally the case.
+Note that when using the ``--root`` option, targets given on the command line will be interpreted relative to the given root, not relative to the current directory as this is normally the case.

 Interpretation of targets
 =========================